carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 * You can choose to use either or both of the Pico's SPIs.
 * To add a second SD card on the same SPI, connect it in parallel, except that it will need a unique GPIO for the Card Select/Slave Select (CSn) and another for Card Detect (CD) (optional).
 * Wires should be kept short and direct.
 SPI operates at HF radio frequencies.

+### Pull Up Resistors
+* The SPI MISO (**DO** on SD card, **SPI**x **RX** on Pico) is open collector (or tristate).
+It should be pulled up.
+The Pico internal gpio_pull_up is weak: around 56uA or 60kΩ.
+It's best to add an external pull up resistor of around 5kΩ to 3.3v.
+You might get away without one if you only run one SD card and don't push the SPI baud rate too high.
+* The SPI Slave Select (SS), or Chip Select (CS) line enables one SPI slave of possibly multiple slaves on the bus.
+This is what enables the tristate buffer for Data Out (DO), among other things.
+It's best to pull CS up so that it doesn't float before the Pico GPIO is initialized.
+It is imperative to pull it up for any devices on the bus that aren't initialized.
+For example, if you have two SD cards on one bus but the firmware is aware of only one card (see hw_config.c); you can't let the CS float on the unused one.

 ## Firmware:
 * Follow instructions in [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf) to set up the development environment.